 Surf Diving: When the waves were too big, or we didn’t have a boat, we just jumped into the water in the surge channels and swam out under the surf.
 At least I would and I often looked back to see my dive buddy standing on the shore looking a bit pissed off.
 Now most of these channels were fairly deep, on the order of 6-8 feet, so the waves (when big) often washed completely over their tops and it was relatively calm in the channel itself.
 Which was the idea of course.
 But as you can imagine timing is everything and you quickly learned to swim out with the waves, avoid being sucked into the caves and nailed by the sea urchins, and hang on when the waves came surging back.
 Thank Poseidon for Eisenia (a kelp with a stout holdfast that could be grabbed in an emergency) which saved many a poor diver from helplessly tumbling away.
-Although once in a while even the mighty kelp can’t hold the drag force exerted on a fully geared-up undergraduate diver carrying the quadrat and transects and simply give way.
+Although once in a while even the mighty kelp can’t hold the drag force exerted on a fully geared-up undergraduate diver carrying the quadrat and transects and simply gave way.
 But hey, somebody had to carry all the gear and the data were worth it!